 Trigeminal neuralgia causes excruciating pain that goes through your face, often multiple times each day.
-If you’re experiencing this kind of facial pain, leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Tyson's Corner, Vienna, Virginia, can help.
+If you’re experiencing this kind of facial pain, leading neurosurgeon Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area, can help.
 Dr. Watson is a highly experienced physician who specializes in treating conditions like trigeminal neuralgia, helping to relieve pain and significantly improve your quality of life.
 Call Cerebrum MD today.

 Trigeminal neuralgia (tic douloureux) is a condition in which you experience sudden, severe bouts of facial pain.
 The feeling comes from the trigeminal nerve in your face, causing burning pain or an electric shock-like sensation.